Updated June 30, 2020

 Call us for help…

-For help with filing a workers compensation claim in Calfornia or completing workers comp forms, contact us at (855) LAW-FIRM.
+For help with filing a workers compensation claim in Calfornia or completing workers comp forms, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.
 (For cases in Nevada, please visit our article on light duty and modified work in Las Vegas Nevada workers compensation cases.)